aws-samples/aws-cloud-compliance-assurance/aws-config-aggregator/README.md

 2. Launch this template from the aggregator account.
 Creates an AWS Config Aggregator from the aggregator account.
 It uses a service linked role that retrieves AWS Organization details associated with the aggregator account.
 	- This creates an IAM role that attaches the AWSConfigRoleForOrganizations managed policy to your IAM role.
 Attaching this policy allows AWS Config obtain Organization details associated with the aggregator account.

+## Option 3: Use AccountEnableRecorderAndAggregator-v1.yaml - Create Config Aggregator in aggregator account and add authorization in individual source region(s) of that account

+1. Ensure Config in all source regions of the aggregator account
+2. Launch this template from the aggregator account.
+Provide input for the following parameters:
+	*AggregatorAccount*: AWS Account ID of the aggregator account *AggregatorRegion*: AWS region of the aggregator
+	*SourceRegion1:* AWS region to aggregate
+	*SourceRegion2:* AWS region to aggregate